 Grants and Loans

-The Unified Funding Task Force (UFT) of the Baltimore-Washington Conference assists congregations with grants and loans for new faith ministries, new church starts,
+The Baltimore-Washington Conference Unified Funding Task Force (UFT) can assist congregations with grants for new ministry, new or renewed congregation development,

 Before you apply